bridgecrew-perf4/terraform-session-1/terraform_tasks/task_3/README.md

 - cooldown - (Optional) The amount of time, in seconds, after a scaling activity completes and before the next scaling activity can start.
 - scaling_adjustment - (Optional) The number of instances by which to scale. adjustment_type determines the interpretation of this number (e.g., as an absolute number or as a percentage of the existing Auto Scaling group size).
 A positive increment adds to the current capacity and a negative value removes from the current capacity.

-Our state file will be stored in S3 bucket as we configured in backend.tf file, it is very common to store your state file remotely when you work with a team.
+Our state file will be stored in S3 bucket as we configured in backend.tf file, it is common to store your state file remotely when you work with a team.

 "A" type Route 53 record was created with alias of Application Load Balancer,